 The production of inflatable fenders involves several complex technical steps.
 It starts with mixing the base rubber and designing the inflation system.
 Multi-layer construction, precision welding and high-precision rubber molding all contribute to performance and durability.
 These techniques also improve the cushioning capacity and air tightness of the fenders.
 However, the application of these advanced processes also means higher manufacturing costs.

-Precision Molds and Equipment: Advanced manufacturing requires precision molds and specialized equipment.
+- Precision Molds and Equipment: Advanced manufacturing requires precision molds and specialized equipment.
 These ensure accurate manufacturing of all parts of the fender.
 However, these molds are costly to design, produce and maintain.
 This is especially true when the fenders need to meet strict size and performance standards.
+In addition, Precision molds for custom sizes can increase prices by 15–20%.

 Certification and Standards